 - Expect medical examiners to be wearing gloves and a mask to keep you safe.

-- You can get life insurance during a pandemic and, in some cases, even if you’ve tested positive for COVID-19.
+- You can get life insurance during a pandemic and, in some cases, even if you’ve tested positive for COVID-19 in the past.

 - Many insurers offer simplified underwriting to make applying easier.